cloudflare/circl/README.md

   author       = {Armando Faz-Hern\'{a}ndez and Kris Kwiatkowski}, organization = {Cloudflare}, abstract     = {{CIRCL (Cloudflare Interoperable, Reusable Cryptographic Library) is
                    a collection of cryptographic primitives written in Go.
-The goal of this library is to be used as a tool for experimental deployment of cryptographic algorithms targeting Post-Quantum (PQ) and Elliptic Curve Cryptography (ECC).}}, note         = {Available at \url{https://github.com/cloudflare/circl}.
-Accessed Feb 2021}, month        = jun, year         = {2019}
+The goal of this library is to be used as a tool for experimental deployment of cryptographic algorithms targeting Post-Quantum (PQ) and Elliptic Curve Cryptography (ECC).}}, note         = {Available at \url{https://github.com/cloudflare/circl}. v1.1.0 Accessed Oct 2021}, month        = jun, year         = {2019}
 }